kuokuo123/otter-launcher/README.md

 esc_to_abort = true # allow to quit pressing esc; a useful option for vi users

+# ASCII color codes are allowed with these options.
+However, \x1b should be replaced with \u001B (unicode escape) because the rust toml crate cannot read \x as an escaped character...
 [interface]
 header_cmd = "" # Run a shell command and make the stdout printed above the header header_cmd_trimmed_lines = 0 # Remove a number of lines from header_cmd output, in case of some programs printing excessive empty lines at the end of its output